Psychology 2310A 001 FW24

 PSYCHOPATHOLOGY

-The focus of this course is on psychological disorders (e.g., mood, anxiety, eating, addictive disorders).
-We will review the diagnostic criteria and typical symptom presentations for these disorders, the theories that explain why the disorders may develop and persist, and the treatments available.
-We will use lectures and case examples to help us appreciate the complexity of psychological conditions and what it may be like to live with psychological disorders.
+The focus of this course is on psychological disorders (e.g., mood, anxiety, eating, substance use disorders).
+We will review the diagnostic criteria and typical symptom presentations for these disorders, the theories that explain why these disorders may develop and persist, and the treatments available.
+We will use lectures and case examples to help us appreciate the complexity of psychological conditions and what it may be like to live with these mental health conditions.

 1 Calendar Description